Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

-Layered transition-metal dichalcogenides (TMD) TA$_2$ (T = Ta, Nb, Mo; A = Se, S) constitute a family of materials that are pivotal to modern condensed matter physics research, owing to their diverse physical properties and versatile applications, ranging from charge density wave to superconductivity~\cite{wilson1974,borisenko2009,valla2004,rahn2012}.
-While most TMDs assume a weakly correlated non-magnetic ground state in their pristine phase~\cite{reviewTMD1,reviewTMD2}, their layered crystal structure often allows for 3$d$ transition metal ion intercalants to populate the van der Waals (vdW) gap (M$_x$TA$_2$, M = 3$d$ transition metal).
+Layered transition-metal dichalcogenides (TMD) TA$_2$ (T = Ta, Nb, Mo; A = Se, S) constitute a family of materials that are pivotal to modern condensed matter physics research, owing to their rich physical properties, ranging from charge density wave to superconductivity~\cite{wilson1974,borisenko2009,valla2004,rahn2012}.
+While most TMDs assume a weakly correlated non-magnetic ground state in their pristine phase~\cite{reviewTMD1,reviewTMD2}, their layered crystal structure often allows 3$d$ transition metal intercalants to populate the van der Waals (vdW) gap (M$_x$TA$_2$, M = 3$d$ transition metal).
 This leads to a versatile class of tunable layered magnets that are often also highly metallic~\cite{parkin1980,friend1977}, where indirect exchange via itinerant electrons is considered indispensable given the large M-site distances.
-Among all possible intercalant concentrations, materials with intercalation ratio $x_c$~=~1/3, where the intercalated atoms typically form into a $\sqrt3 \times \sqrt3$ superlattice~\cite{boswell1978} with non-centrosymmetric space group $P6_3 22$ and a folded Brillouin zone (Figure~\ref{fig1} (a)(b)) have drawn considerable interest with their extensive display of diverse magnetic and electronic properties \cite{togawa2012,braam2015,Kousaka_2016,kousaka2009,karna2019, togawa2015,ghimire2018,aoki2019,Park2022}. \\
+Among all possible intercalant concentrations, materials with intercalation ratio $x_c$~=~1/3, where the intercalated atoms typically form into a $\sqrt3 \times \sqrt3$ superlattice~\cite{boswell1978} with non-centrosymmetric space group $P6_3 22$ and a folded Brillouin zone (Fig.~\ref{fig1}~(a)), have drawn considerable interest with their extensive display of diverse magnetic and electronic properties \cite{togawa2012,braam2015,Kousaka_2016,kousaka2009,karna2019, togawa2015,ghimire2018,aoki2019,Park2022}.